BRutan/XMLWorkbookGenerator/README.md

 o	Sheet names must be unique in Excel workbooks.
 Trying to add a sheet with a name that has already been added will throw an exception.

 o	If an Excel workbook with the same name + path exists at the path provided at the constructor, an exception will be thrown to prevent unintentional overwrites, since it would be overwritten otherwise.

-The relevant unit test for this class is “WorkbookGeneratorTest.cs” in CSharpObjectLibrary.
+o	It can only generate files with XLSX extension.